-“Ancapri is a concentration of Mediterranean colors, scents, and sounds.
+“Anacapri is a concentration of Mediterranean colours, scents, and sounds.
 Town life here has remained authentic despite the island’s tourism: tucked between the houses there are tiny, humble vegetable gardens surrounded by lush tropical plants.
 A walk around the center of Anacapri will take you past tiny Neapolitan tailor shops, artisan shoemakers, ladies sitting in the shade outside working…all with the scent of the town’s lemon groves that permeates the air.”

 Once up there we took time to have a little beverage and we just enjoyed the views ☕️ 🍺.

 Now Rome awaits!